matukaa/Tomobelisk/README.md

 Across the Obelisk mod that allows changing decisions made on the map and in events during multiplayer sessions.

-Requires BepInEx, uses Harmony to patch codes.
+Requires BepInEx, uses Harmony to patch code.

 Install: compile and place .dll into BepInEx/plugins/